ddoemonn/oxre/README.md

 ## 🤔 Why I Built oxre

-Tired of waiting for project scaffolding.
-Wanted something that:
+Wanted a React scaffolder that:

 - Works offline
-- Takes < 1 second
+- Has no network dependencies
 - Uses modern tools
 - Just works